andrew henderson menu

 Tax Rates

 Personal income tax rates in Portugal range from 13.25% to 48%, depending on your income bracket.
-However, if you qualify for NHR status, a flat 20% rate applies to certain professions.
+However, if you are fortunate enough to hold NHR status you’ll benefit from a flat 20% rate.

 In contrast, the US employs a progressive tax system with rates ranging from 10% to 37%.
-But the key point is that the tax obligation for is based on citizenship (or permanent residency), not residence, meaning US citizens must file US taxes even if they are living abroad.
+But, the key point is that the tax obligation is based on citizenship (or permanent residency), not residence, meaning US citizens must file US taxes even if they are living abroad.

 Additionally, US citizens and permanent residents are taxed on their worldwide income, regardless of where they live.